IsaraEkanayake/food-delivery-microservice/README.md

 ## 📋 Overview

-FoodieFly is a modern, cloud-native food ordering and delivery system built with microservices architecture.
+FoodDeliveryService is a modern, cloud-native food ordering and delivery system built with microservices architecture.
 It provides a seamless experience for customers to order food, restaurants to manage their menus, and delivery personnel to handle deliveries efficiently.

 ## ✨ Features